mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Vilani.
 The Terrans had also uplifted many species native to their homeworld in a desperate effort to fill vacant roles in their military and on their starships.
-The word ‘Solomani’ reflected their origin in the Sol system but was inclusive of those who had not been born on Terra itself.
+The word 'Solomani' reflected their origin in the Sol system but was inclusive of those who had not been born on Terra itself.
 Although Hiroshi never declared himself Emperor, his son accepted the title and was